Haaland: Report on Indigenous boarding schools expected soon

 “We have been very cognizant of the fact that we need to create a safe space for people to share information and seek resources,” Haaland said Wednesday.
 “We recognize this is a very traumatic experience for many people.”

-The Interior Department said it had no further when contacted by The Associated Press.
+The Interior Department said it had no further details when contacted by The Associated Press.

 The work on boarding schools will include compiling and reviewing records to identify past schools, locate known and possible burial sites at or near those schools, and uncover the names and tribal affiliations of students, Haaland said.